Category: Uncategorized

 Many thanks.
 Thomas.

 GOLD!
+The Kincaid Saga—Book One.
 An Excerpt.

 The following is an excerpt from the novel GOLD!
 It’s a little over 1,000 words, so should take around five minutes to read.
 The action takes place near the Two Brothers gold mine, north of Kalgoorlie, Western Australia, in 1980.